NCLEX RN Mastery Simulation

 Every nursing student knows the importance of the NCLEX.
 As you transition from nursing student to registered nurse, you have the opportunity to experience the NCLEX first-hand with our ONLINE simulations of the actual NCLEX Exam!

 Increase your understanding of the most important exam of your career when you take the NCLEX RN Simulation Exam and focus your studies on what you’ll need to know to pass.

 NCLEX Mastery’s NCLEX Simulation is an essential companion to the mobile NCLEX RN Mastery application, and it increases your confidence and ability by simulating the computer-based NCLEX examination.How do I access the simulations?

-If you are new to NCLEX RN Mastery, consider purchasing the NCLEX RN Exam Program which includes the web and mobile app and both NCLEX simulations or you can purchase each NCLEX RN Simulation separately.
+If you are new to NCLEX RN Mastery, consider purchasing the NCLEX RN Exam Program: the web and mobile app and both NCLEX simulations or you can purchase each NCLEX RN Simulations separately.

 There is no mobile version of the simulations and they cannot be purchased through Google Play or the App Store/iTunes.
 To access the NCLEX Simulation you must be on a desktop or laptop computer using the online version of NCLEX Mastery.

 What is the difference between Pretest and Posttest?

 Each exam version has different questions.
 This allows you to take a pretest then use the results to create a new study plan.
 Then, after sufficient studying in your problem areas, you can take the posttest and see the results of your study plan.